 2. Authorship Contributions, Copyright transfer, and Conflict of Interest Statement Forme

-This is a statement of scientific contributions and responsibilities of all authors.
+This is a statement of the scientific contributions and responsibilities of all authors.

-The form is available for download at the journal’s webpage. https://journal.astes.org.al/
+The form is available for download on the journal’s webpage. https://journal.astes.org.al/

 The ICMJE recommends that authorship has to be based on the following 4 criteria:

 • Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work.

 • Drafting the work or revising it critically for important intellectual content.

 • Final approval of the version to be published.

 • Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

 A contributor should meet all four criteria to be identified as an author.
 If a contributor does not meet all four criteria, he/she should be acknowledged in the acknowledgments section of the manuscript.
 All authors must sign the corresponding declaration.